VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 ___

 + **<ins>Liquid Hell</ins>:** *Twintania* will target a random player that is beyond a specific range.
 She will attack 5 times and each attack will leave a fire puddle lasting 15 seconds.
 Standing inside a puddle will kill any player.
 In order for the 5 hits to be aimed at the right player, make sure that only that player is away from *Twintania*.
-Once the second **Neurolink** is dropped, **Liquid Hell** will also target a second player but in a completely random manner except the main Tank.
+Once the second **Neurolink** is dropped, the **Liquid Hell** may also target a second player randomly for all 5 hits except the main Tank.

 ___